manuxi/SuluNewsBundle/README.md

 Since the seo and excerpt tabs are available in the news editor, meta information can be provided like it's done as usual when rendering your pages.

-## 🧶 Configuration
-There exists no configuration yet.
-I'm on it :)

 ## 👩‍🍳 Contributing
 For the sake of simplicity this extension was kept small.